Lesson 1. Lisp

 (factorial (list 1 2 3)) returns

-:guards to functions and turn on guard checking to ensure that users don't execute your functions on irrelevant values.
+:guards to functions to ensure that users don't execute them on irrelevant values.
 (The prover, on the other hand, ignores guards, so it's best to do the same for now).

 Now let's try defining a function on lists;

 rev, which reverses the list you give it.
 The base case for